FreifunkBremen/ansible/README.md

 **Do not forget to add NTP-Server either.**

-### Add vpn to icvpn
-Publish your tinc Public-key to [IC-VPN](https://github.com/freifunk/icvpn).
-Your found your one /etc/tinc/icvpn/hosts/{{site_city}}{{id}}.
-So other IC-VPN-Servers could create a vpn-Connection to your VPN.

-### Add vpn to icvpn-meta
-Add your new VPN to the [IC-VPN-Meta](https://github.com/freifunk/icvpn-meta) to get the bgp routing active on other Host from other communitys.

 ### Add bgp internal routing
 Ask to other VPN-Owner to run ansible again.